-- 1) Including general, R&D and special duty staff at the senior manager level or above, as well as executives (excluding advisors). - 2) Positions managing an organization's general operations and taking responsibility for or leading independent tasks/projects at times as well as higher-level positions
+1) Including general, R&D and special duty staff at the senior manager level or above, as well as executives (excluding advisors).

+2) Positions managing an organization's general operations and taking responsibility for or leading independent tasks/projects at times as well as higher-level positions

 Fostering an Inclusive Culture While the automotive industry has traditionally been disproportionately male-dominated, the number of female employees at Hyundai has been steadily on the rise, bringing their diverse perspectives to enrich our business practices.
 We are fully committed to providing an inclusive corporate culture where women employees feel valued and supported despite being relatively underrepresented.
-To this end, we promote a range of diversity initiatives in Korea and globally and work to drive a shift in awareness among employees,
+To this end, we promote a range of diversity initiatives in Korea and globally and work to drive a shift in awareness among employees.

-Key Initiatives • In 2025, a variety of communication campaigns and events were hosted in celebration of International Women's Day at the headquarters in Korea and global subsidiaries disseminating a culture of gender diversity and inclusion Subsidiary Key Activity Headquarter in Korea • Arranged networking opportunities for women leaders Hyundai Motor Sports Hosted a seminar to share ideas on the topic of 'enhancing women's Gmbh capacity within the motorsports industry' Will engage in regular ERG activities (We Are Women in Automotive, WIA) Hyundai Motor Company three times a year, beginning with sponsorship for the Australia's largest Australia gender equality forum Hyundai Motor India Held an art-themed workshop giving motivational lectures and presenting Engineering the vision for Hyundai women Hyundai Motor Central & • Launched the 'Hyundai Golden Women' campaign to depict women South America Regional employees doing their utmost in their own field Headquarter Hvundai Motor North • Supported the ERG initiative (Women@Hyundai-ERG) for women America Regional employees and provided lectures by women leaders Headquarter Hyundai Motor • Launched the 'Women's Spotlight campaign relaying the stories of women Manufacturing Alabama employees recommended by their colleagues Hyundai Motor Technology Arranged networking opportunities between women leaders and women and Engineering Center • In November 2024, we officially joined the UN Women's Empowerment Principles (WEPs).
-This initiative was launched by the UN Women and the UN Global Compact to promote gender equality and women's capacitybuilding, and Hyundai publicly endorses its principles,

-Women-friendly Workplace We provide a wide array of programs to assist women employees in balancing their career growth with family life while minimizing any career interruptions.
-In particular, we go beyond statutory requirements in supporting parental leave, reduced working hours during childrearing, and fertility leave, ensuring an inclusive workplace for employees during their pregnancy, childbirth, and parenting.
-Furthermore, we strictly prohibit any verbal/physical violence and harassment against women and apply the zero-tolerance principle when such incidents occur along with taking corrective action.
+Key Initiatives Classifica- tion cation campaigns and events were hosted in celebration of International Women's ea and global subsidiaries disseminating a culture of gender diversity and Subsidiary Key Activity Headquarter in Korea Arranged networking opportunities for women leaders Hyundai Motor Sports Gmbh Hosted a seminar to share ideas on the topic of 'enhancing women's capacity within the motorsports industry' Maternity Hyundai Motor Company Australia Will engage in regular ERG activities (We Are Women in Automotive, WIA) three times a year, beginning with sponsorship for the Australia's largest gender equality forum Hyundai Motor India Engineering Held an art-themed workshop giving motivational lectures and presenting the vision for Hyundai women Hyundai Motor Central & South America Regional Headquarter Launched the 'Hyundai Golden Women' campaign to depict women employees doing their utmost in their own field Hyundai Motor North America Regional Headquarter Supported the ERG initiative (Women@Hyundai-ERG) for women employees and provided lectures by women leaders Hyundai Motor Manufacturing Alabama Launched the 'Women's Spotlight campaign relaying the stories of women employees recommended by their colleagues Hyundai Motor Technology and Engineering Center (China) Arranged networking opportunities between women leaders and women employees ly joined the UN Women's Empowerment Principles (WEPs).
+This initiative was nd the UN Global Compact to promote gender equality and women's capacity- endorses its principles.
+Childcare nen-friendly Workplace We provide a wide array of programs to assist women employees in ncing their career growt n with family life while minimizing any career interruptions.
+In particular, uirements in supporting parental leave, reduced working hours during , childbirth, and parenting, Furthermore, we strictly prohibit any verbal/physical violence and harassment against women and apply the zero-tolerance principle when such incidents occur along with taking corrective action.
 In offering career development opportunities including promotions and appointments, our operational principles prioritize performance and competency so that gender does not become any limiting factor.
 Such efforts allowed us to see a consistent increase in the number of female employees, and maintain a highly stable retention rate with 98,5% of female employees returning to work after parental leave and 97,5% of them continuing to work as of 2024,